ononak/Reckon/README.md

-# SciTool
+# Reckon

-SciTool is a library containing various algorithms for scientific applications.
+Reckon is a library containing various algorithms for scientific applications.

 ## Regularization